 First, let’s define stanza

-Before we dive into the functions of a stanza and the various ways they can be used in poetry, we must first look at the stanza definition.
+Before we dive into their types, functions and the various ways they can be used in poetry, we must first look at the stanza definition.

 What is a stanza in poetry?

 A stanza is a set of lines that are grouped together in a poem.
-Stanzas are separated from other stanzas in order to divide and organize a poem.
-In poetry, stanzas function similarly to how paragraphs function in prose.
-There are various types of stanzas that are typically defined by the number of lines in the stanza.
+Stanzas are separated in order to divide and organize a poem.
+In poetry, they function similarly to how paragraphs function in prose.
+There are various types of stanzas that are typically defined by the number of lines.
 Stanzas are used by poets to influence a poem’s structure, rhythm, shape, and organization.